ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ![Get your Alchemy API URL](./get-alchemy-api-url.gif)

+- To find your MetaMask public key, simply open your wallet and copy your address.

 Your `.env` should now look like this:

     API_URL="https://eth-sepolia.g.alchemy.com/v2/your-api-key"
     PRIVATE_KEY="your-metamask-private-key"
+    PUBLIC_KEY="your-public-key"

 To actually connect these to our code, we’ll reference these variables in our hardhat.config.js file in step 13.